Gjeffroy/gjeffroy/README.md

 <hr style="border:2px solid gray">

 ## Projects
-### LLM summarise Scientifique articles
+### LLM to summarise Scientifique articles
-Unlock the power of Mistral 7B, LangChain, and Transformer on Colab to summarize scientific articles  [🔗](https://github.com/Gjeffroy/Mistral7b_scientific_article)
+Unlock the power of Mistral 7B, LangChain, and Transformer (Hugging Face) on Colab to summarize scientific articles  [🔗](https://github.com/Gjeffroy/Mistral7b_scientific_article)

 ### Augmented reality with Three.js
 Explore a simple integration of Three.js in a Python app powered by Flask, Gunicorn, and SQLAlchemy.
 Deployed seamlessly with Docker for enhanced flexibility and scalability.  [🔗](https://github.com/Gjeffroy/AR_with_threejs)